CombatExtended-Continued/CombatExtended/README.md

 **Projectile Rebalance**
 - Vanilla percentage based shooting system is completely gone.
 Instead, CE uses a ballistic model where bullets fly along a trajectory and intersect hitboxes.
 - Range and damage has been completely rebalanced.
 No more raiders shrugging off dozens of bullets or sniping with pistols.
 - Guns will dominate in their assigned role and range bracket.
-Rifles excel at medium-long range engagements, MG's are good at area suppression and shotguns and SMG's are lethal in close quarters.
+Rifles excel at medium-long range engagements, MGs are good at area suppression, and shotguns and SMG's are lethal in close quarters.
 - Bullets track their height as part of their trajectory.
-When hitting a pawn this will affect where the bullet hits, i.e. someone crouching behind sandbags can only be shot in the head, so make sure you wear your protective helmet.
+When striking a pawn this will affect where the bullet hits, i.e. someone crouching behind sandbags can only be shot in the head, so make sure you wear your protective helmet.

 **New Mechanics**
 - Weapons can switch between different aim and fire modes.
 - Pawns in the open will crouch in combat when not moving, making them harder to hit.
 - Projectiles create suppression on near misses.
-As suppression builds up, pawns will run for cover (even against orders) and have significantly decreased accuracy.
-If suppression reaches a critical threshold pawns will hunker down in panic and become completely unresponsive.
+As suppression builds up, pawns will run for cover (even against orders) and suffer from significantly decreased accuracy.
+If suppression reaches a critical threshold, pawns will hunker down in panic and become completely unresponsive.
 - **` Toggleable `** Ranged weapons require ammo and can switch between different ammo types such as armor-piercing and high-explosive rounds.

 ### Melee